PE Salary 2026: $41,400–$139,847 — Personnel Administration (Government of Canada)

 The PE (Personnel Administration) group covers human resources professionals working within federal departments — staffing officers, labour relations advisors, classification specialists, compensation advisors, and HR managers.
 PE employees administer the systems and rules that govern federal employment: running staffing competitions, advising on disciplinary processes, interpreting collective agreements, and managing the complex machinery of federal HR.
 Most federal departments have a PE team embedded within their HR directorate.

-The PE group is represented by PSAC and falls under the PA collective agreement.
+The PE group is unrepresented — it is excluded from collective bargaining, and its rates come from the Treasury Board salary schedule for unrepresented and excluded employees.
 Federal HR work is genuinely specialized — the federal staffing regime, classification system, and labour relations framework are complex enough that PE expertise doesn't always translate directly to private-sector HR roles (and vice versa).
 Many PE employees develop deep institutional knowledge that makes them valuable within government even if their credentials are less portable.
 The field has experienced significant workload pressure since Phoenix pay system implementation.

 PE Tools and Related Resources